-All firms and individuals intending to do business with DCA, its recipients, sub-recipients and contractors MUST complete and submit this Action Plan and submit it with the bid, offer, or proposal in order to claim a preference on any contract or prior to award of a contract exceeding \$100,000 if no preference is claimed.
-For contracts exceeding \$100,000, this document (signed, and notarized) must be satisfactorily completed to be eligible for award.
+All firms and individuals intending to do business with DCA, its recipients, sub-recipients and contractors MUST complete and submit this Action Plan and submit it with the bid, offer, or proposal in order to claim a preference on any contract or prior to award of a contract when projects involve more than \$200,000 in CDBG funds.

 Business Name:

 D.B.A. (if different from above):

 Address: City: State/Zip:

 Business Phone: Fax:

 E-Mail: Business Website:

-Federal Employer Identification Number: Owner Social Security Number (if no EIN):
+Federal Employer Identification Number: Owner Social Security Number (if n o EIN):

 Contact Person & Title: Contact Phone:

-Trade Description: Image: Carpentry image: Carpentry image: Carpentry image: Carpentry image: Carpet/Restoration image: Contractor image: Concrete image: Concrete image: Concrete image: Carpet/Flooring image: Carpet/Flooring image: Carpet/Flooring image: Carpet/Flooring image: Carpet: Concrete image: Carpet: Ca
+Trade Description: ☐ Carpentry ☐ Masonry Restoration ☐ Lead (Abatement) ☐ Carpet/Flooring ☐ Demolition ☐ Other: ☐ Painting ☐ Roofing ☐ Ironwork ☐ Landscaping

 Date Business was established (MM/DD/YYYY):

+Type of Business (Check One): □Corporation □ Partnership □ Sole Proprietorship □ Limited Liability Corporation (LLC) □ Limited Liability Partnership (LLP) □ Joint Venture □ Other (Describe):

-Number of employees: Full-time: Part-tir ne: Contract: Total:
+Number of employees: Full-time: Part-tin ne: Contract: Tot al:

-Section 3 employees: Full-time: Part-tir ne: Contract: Total:
+Section 3 workers: Full-time: Part-time: Contract: Total: